Introducing Zeller App

 Depending on your bank, funds may be available in your merchant account immediately.
 In some cases, settlement may take 24 to 72 hours.
 However, when it comes to accessing business funds, business owners need a quick and streamlined process that will give them access to their money with little wait time.

 First, let’s define what a business day is.
 According to the Australian Acts Interpretation Act (1901), business days are those considered to be “any day, other than a Saturday or Sunday, or public holiday”.
-Yet with each institution varying in timeframes for funds to clear into accounts, the general understanding is that it can take anywhere between one to ten business days for funds to be deposited.
+Yet with each institution varying in timeframes for funds to clear into accounts, the general understanding is that it can take anywhere between one to ten business days for funds to be settled.

 The online banking industry has a “three-day good funds model” policy in which transfers can take anywhere between two and four business days, as the banks want to make sure that the money is there before allowing the receiver to use it.
 Still, a considerable wait to gain access to your business’s takings.